Jyväskylä Music Competitions

 Jyväskylä, the capital of Central Finland, is a dynamic and modern university town in the heart of the beautiful lake district.
 It is the cradle of Finnish pedagogic know-how and has provided the foundation for the successful school system in the country.
 The seminary for teacher education was established already in 1860 and was from the beginning on the cutting edge of pedagogy.
 This strong tradition of producing highly competent teachers has put Finland repeatedly among the top countries in the PISA-rankings.

 Music education follows the same exacting pedagogic standards.
 The country is covered by a network of institutions that offer courses from first grade to university.
-One of our goals is to act as catalyst and utilize this network by combining existing resources in a creative way.
+One of our goals is to act as a catalyst and utilize this network by combining existing resources in a creative way.
 For example, we are putting together a symphony orchestra by selecting students from all the institutes in the region.
 Another multilevel project is a multi-art production programmed for 2021 and 2022, where music, dance, composition, media etc. students from different schools have been working together.